danieldhems/job-buddy/ideas.md

 role workflow
 manage roles from when they hit your inbox right through to offer being made
 - role status (jsut in, discussed, cv put forward, interviews)

+agent / client social data
+- use social APIs to pull in supporting data for agents and company contacts (good for putting pics to faces and facilitating research of people the user will meet)